 In a more recent 1994 case, however, the Judge held that while reasonable access did not invariably mean vehicular access, a determination should be made in light of current requirements and the general topography and nature of the area in question.
 In that case, vehicular access was granted.

 The successful cases have generally arisen where there is “inadvertence or a historical accident”.
 Typically access was available to the owner of the landlocked and through an informal arrangement and that access was subsequently denied.
 This is because the Court must have regard to the access that existed when the applicant purchased or otherwise acquired the land, or the circumstances in which the land became landlocked.

 In Wentworth v Sayes, however, the landlocked land was a valuable block at the bottom of a cliff facing the ocean.
-The land was part of subdivision in 1992 in which the other blocks except for this one all had vehicular access.
-In 1994, application was made for vehicular access and that application was opposed by 23 defendants.
+The land was part of a subdivision in 1992 in which the other blocks except for this one all had vehicular access.
+In 1994, an application was made for vehicular access and that application was opposed by 23 defendants.
 The application was successful and the Judge noted that three acres of prime residential property necessarily requires vehicular access.
-“The ideal of parking on the land above the cliff … and waking down a track make no sense”.
+“The idea of parking on the land above the cliff … and walking down a track make no sense”.

 Although cases under section 129B arise fairly infrequently, it is not uncommon for practitioners to come across landlocked and from time to time.
 Generally, these matters can be resolved without recourse to the Court but relief may be available under s129B if required.